djndl1/CSNotes/java/android_dev.md

 An activity provides the window in which the app draws its UI.
 Generally, one activity implements one screen in an app.
 Typically, one activity in an app is specified as the main activity, which is the first screen to appear when the user launches the app.
 Each activity can then start another activity in order to perform different actions.
 Although activities work together to form a cohesive user experience in an app, each activity is only loosely bound to the other activities; there are usually minimal dependencies among the activities in an app.

 # APIs

 ## Support Library

 With the release of Android 9.0 (API level 28) there is a new version of the support library called `AndroidX` which is part of Jetpack.
 The AndroidX library contains the existing support library and also includes the latest Jetpack components.

+# Resource

+A layout is a resource.
+A resource is a piece of the application that is not code, things like image files, audio files and XML files.